What Is a Business Impact Analysis (BIA)? Conduct Your Own in 4 Steps

 What Is a Business Impact Analysis (BIA)?

-Essentially, a business impact analysis enables organizations to identify critical business functions and assess the consequences of a disruption to one of those functions.
 With these insights, businesses can develop business continuity and disaster recovery strategies to limit potential losses.

 - Lost or delayed revenue